KiyokaYamazuki 山附貴世香

 What is your day to day look like?

-If I have time, I would like to design my own garden.
-Also, since it is not easy to use, I would like to design something that is easy to handle, such as a lawn mower.
+If I had the time, I would like to design my own garden.
+Also, since it's hard to use, I would like to design something that is easy to use, like a lawnmower.
+As I said before, I'm always pressed for time.
+Right now, I want to create more of my own work.

 How do you keep up with latest design trends?
 To what extent do design trends matter?